The Benefits of Private Lessons

 No, private lessons are not required.
 If your/your child has become more serious about the sport or has caught the “fencing bug”, then they are recommended.

-In the beginning, if you/your child really loves it and is more serious, the ideal situation would be 1x weekly.
-We know it’s not an ideal world, so coaches are flexible adjust to works best for you.
+In the beginning, if you/your child love fencing and are serious, the ideal situation would be 1x weekly.
+We know it’s not an ideal world, so coaches are flexible and adjust to what works best for you.
 At the National competition level additional lessons are highly recommended.

 When a coach sees a student struggling to master some of the fundamentals, he/she will suggest that lessons begin.
 Sometimes at early levels just one or two lessons can fix technique issues that are holding the student back from progressing.
 Starting in the early levels to get you or your child working with good habits will greatly improve progress and development.